fkhadra/react-toastify/README.md

 The toast rely on `react-transition-group` for the enter and exit transition.
 ![toastify_custom_trans](https://user-images.githubusercontent.com/5574267/31049179-0d52e14c-a62e-11e7-9abd-b0d169a0fadc.gif)

-- I'll use the zoom animation from animate.css
+I'll use the zoom animation from animate.css.
+Of course, you could create the animation using glamor.

 ```css
 /* style.css*/
 @keyframes zoomIn {